Rackhamn/render_api_test_fp/README.md

 Compile:
 	cc *.c -o out; ./out

-	Takes all (.c) files and internal includes (.h) and compiles and links them into (out) it then stops compiling and runs the program (out).
+	Takes all (.c) files and internal includes (.h) and compiles and links them into (out).
+It then stops compiling and runs the program (out).